1890 Australian maritime dispute: Union defeat

 The strike was defeated when the Marine Officers returned to work on the employer's terms in November 1890, with Illawarra coal miners being the last workers to return to work in January 1891.
 A shortage of money to sustain the strike and a plentiful supply of strikebreakers eventually defeated the strikers.
 Wage cuts were introduced for everyone in the maritime industry, with wage cuts of up to 30 per cent.
 The defeat of the 1890 maritime strike and the 1891 Australian shearers' strike, laid the framework for the Australian labour movement entry into parliamentary politics.
 The New South Wales Labour Defence Committee summed up the union's mood in this statement:

 the time has come when trade unionists must use the parliamentary machine that in the past has used them.

+New Zealand

+The strike also occurred in New Zealand, the nation's first nationwide strike.
+Maritime Council Head John Millar asked the Union Steamship Company to pause trade with Australia, but they refused.
+This resulted in Union Steamship Company employees walking off the job, and 8000 workers on strikes at New Zealand ports.
+The strike was consider a defeat for the unions; however, arbitration followed, outlawing future lockouts by employers, as well as allowing unions to register under the Industrial Conciliation and Arbitration Act 1894.